toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [Fjira](https://github.com/mk-5/fjira) - The fuzziest Jira command line tool in the world.
 * [ghfetch](https://github.com/orangekame3/ghfetch) - ghfetch is a CLI tool to fetch GitHub user information and show like Neofetch.
 * [googler](https://github.com/jarun/googler) - Google Search, Google Site Search, Google News from the terminal.
+* [is-fast](https://github.com/Magic-JD/is-fast) - A TUI tool designed for quick and efficient internet searches directly from the terminal, ideal for environments where you don't have easy access to a browser.
 * [jira-cli](https://github.com/ankitpokhrel/jira-cli) - Feature-rich interactive Jira command line.
 * [magic-tape](https://gitlab.com/christosangel/magic-tape) - Magic-tape is an image supporting fuzzy finder command line interface YouTube client.
 * [par_scrape](https://github.com/paulrobello/par_scrape) - PAR Scrape is a versatile web scraping tool with options for Selenium or Playwright, featuring AI-powered data extraction and formatting.